Tran-Steven/python-imageparser/README.md

 # Python-imageparser
-A simple Python script that removes files from a directory, made for use in [League of Wordle](https://github.com/Tran-Steven/leaguewordle) but customizable to fit your own needs.
+A simple Python script that removes or renames files from a directory, made for use in [League of Wordle](https://github.com/Tran-Steven/leaguewordle) but customizable to fit your own needs.

 ## file_path
 Select the file path to your folder with the Directory popup.